Cam Sanders: Pittsburgh Pirates

 On January 21, 2025, Sanders signed a minor league contract with the Pittsburgh Pirates organization.
-He opened the 2025 season with the Altoona Curve and was later promoted to the Indianapolis Indians.
+He opened the 2025 season with the Double-A Altoona Curve and was later promoted to the Triple-A Indianapolis Indians.

 On August 5, 2025, the Pirates selected Sanders's contract and promoted him to the major leagues.
-He made his MLB debut that night at PNC Park versus the San Francisco Giants, pitching two scoreless innings in relief and recording his first MLB strikeout against Christian Koss.
+He made his MLB debut that night at PNC Park against the San Francisco Giants, pitching two scoreless innings in relief and recording his first MLB strikeout against Christian Koss.
+Sanders made six appearances for Pittsburgh during his rookie campaign, recording an 8.10 ERA with four strikeouts across 6 2/3 innings pitched.

+Sanders was optioned to Indianapolis to begin the 2026 season.
+He was recalled to the major league roster on March 31, 2026.
+In nine appearances for Pittsburgh, Sanders struggled to an 8.68 ERA with 13 strikeouts across 9 1/3 innings pitched.
+On July 11, Sanders was designated for assignment by the Pirates.

+Baltimore Orioles

+Sanders was traded to the Baltimore Orioles in exchange for cash considerations on July 13, 2026.
+Sanders' Orioles debut in a 3-2 away victory over the Houston Astros four nights later on July 17 resulted in his first MLB win.
+He entered the game with the bases loaded and one out in the seventh inning and retired the only two batters he faced without surrendering a run.
+Sanders recorded his first MLB career save in an 11-inning 4-2 victory over the Astros the following day.

 Personal life

-Sanders's father, Scott Sanders, played seven years of Major League Baseball.
+Sanders' father, Scott Sanders, played seven years of Major League Baseball.